makarski/mstream/README.md

 ```

 **Important Considerations:**
-- **MongoDB Optimizations**: Batch processing is heavily optimized for MongoDB using framed BSON structures.
-This enables zero-copy processing but restricts the inner item encoding to `bson`.
-- **Encoding Compatibility**: Due to internal optimizations, mixing incompatible output encodings for different sinks (e.g., `bson` vs `json`) is not supported in batch mode.
-All sinks must accept the optimized batch format.
-- **Sink Limitations**: The framed content format used for optimized batches is not supported by PubSub or Kafka sinks.
+- **MongoDB Requirements**: When using batching with a MongoDB sink, the output encoding must be set to `bson` to enable optimized bulk writes.
+- **General Batching**: Batching is supported for all sinks.
+For non-MongoDB sinks (Kafka, PubSub), the batch is typically emitted as an array of events in the configured output encoding (e.g., JSON array).
 - **Middleware**: Middleware services must be capable of handling batched data (arrays) in the format provided.
-- **Schema Validation**: Schema validation is applied to each event in the batch individually before passing to middleware.
+- **Schema Validation**: Schema validation is applied to each event in the batch individually before passing over.
 - **Resource Usage**: The batch size directly affects memory usage and should be tuned based on available resources.
 - **Latency**: For time-sensitive events, lower batch sizes may be preferable to reduce latency.